In our all-too-human rush to progress, unexplored, poorly researched goals can lead to more problems than the fix solves.

-The Los Angeles River no longer has winter flooding, thanks to the work of the Army Corps of Engineers, but we no longer have an actual river running through Los Angeles.
+The Los Angeles River no longer has winter flooding, thanks to the work of the Army Corps of Engineers, but we no longer have an actual river running through Los Angeles, nor the ecosystem it supported.
 And now is the time to ask what kind of solution we will get to the one that fixed the original problem,

 In recent years, the river has become a money magnet enabling politicians from Los Angeles, to Sacramento, to Washington.
 This comment after a July press conference post about the river receiving $100 million in bond funds hit home for readers of this blog.

 Just hope they don’t screw up the fishing by confusing what a park is with what a river is.

 At first, Mark’s comment seemed so straightforward to me that I missed his point.
 But it became clear as I listened to this interview with Tim Brick, managing director of the Arroyo Seco Foundation with A. Martinez on KPCC public radio.